-\paragraph{\textbf{C2.
-Help constrain the agent’s task space and knowledge of the user.}} Although the {\sc{Agent Capabilities Prompt}} and {\sc{User Information Prompt}} in our study (Section~\ref{sec:user-study-methodology}) were pre-defined, many participants still actively thought through and engaged with the agent's task space and knowledge of the user during the prototyping process.
-This came in the form of running the agent on user queries with the intention to understand how the agent may account for personal information about the user, such as: \pQuote{Order me my favorite drink}{4}.
-By doing so, some participants were able to find out agent's knowledge about user's personal information that they previously overlooked.
+Although the {\sc{Agent Capabilities Prompt}} and {\sc{User Information Prompt}} in our study (Section~\ref{sec:user-study-methodology}) were pre-defined, many participants noticed and reacted to the pre-set constraints and knowledge of the end-user during prototyping.
+This came in the form of running the agent in scenarios that involve personalization such as \pQuote{order me my favorite drink}{4}, with the intention to understand how the agent may account for personal information about the user.
+This enabled participants to consider the design considerations of \taxonomyCode{risks} as well as the \taxonomyCode{user profile}.
+Below, we share an additional insight on this Desired Capability.

+\paragraph{Providing support for the agent's knowledge of the user promotes reflection on privacy and personalization} By modifying the {\sc{User Information Prompt}}, some participants were able to find out the agent's knowledge regarding the end-user's personal information that the participant had previously overlooked.
 This enabled several participants to reflect on how the agent handled sensitive user information and what about the experience should be improved.
-For example, after observing the agent automatically inserting the user's password to make a purchase, P9 said, \pQuote{The agent didn't ask [for the password]...
+For example, after observing the agent automatically inserting the user's password to make a purchase, US-P9 said: \pQuote{The agent didn't ask [for the password]...
 It just entered it for me...
 Definitely not the most comfortable thing}{9}.